laktek/punch/README.md

 # Punch
-### Generate static sites with Mustache templates & JSON
+### Easy way to generate static sites with Mustache templates & JSON

 NOTE: I will update the README with more elaborative details and examples.